Find Grad Schools

 Geographic Diversity

-Americans aren’t the only ones with an interest in Consumer Economics.
+Students from other countries are interested in Consumer Economics, too.
 About 2.9% of those with this major are international students.
 The most popular countries for students from outside the country are:

 • China